pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/RMA (Non-US) JIRA.md

 Use the macro <u>Return Label</u> and forward all related information & return labels (attached to the email) to the customer.

-Make sure to change the ticket's subject and content in the macro to the correct RMA number (auto-generated when submitted).
+Ensure that the content in the macro corresponds accurately with the ticket subject for the correct RMA number.

 Submit as ‘Pending’.
 ![](https://lh4.googleusercontent.com/aFXpy4fy14uQl2hD2arD2cgokM_9v7Meim6stgbBx43Tj7T4L6CHq2I1xwgx1d3cfFO4kL-2Z2ckRdwDAsJbrXSDXoL7V5pSynZBnQgU3XU2aFRFGJ-Bf1mtV5vk66sHEkcXKOHuAuncPKdBH4pB2j62xjxyI6OGtDiRQ4ygHlFgYaETt0UL456f1H4H)